General Fusion: Fusion Demonstration Program

-The Fusion Demonstration Program is a 70% scale prototype which is being built in Oxfordshire, UK with a reported cost of US$400 million.
-The plant is to commence operations in 2027.
+The Fusion Demonstration Program is a 70% scale prototype which was being built in Oxfordshire, UK with a reported cost of US$400 million.
+It had been announced that the core technology had been proven out and was ready to be put together and that the plant was to commence operations in 2027.
+However the plant was put on hold in 2023 when the company announced that it would instead build a different machine in Canada aimed at demonstrating breakeven by 2026.

-The plant has several key differences from the commercial power plant concept:
+The plant had several key differences from the commercial power plant concept: